.png)

 Westlake is a town located at the border of Denton County and Tarrant County’s northern tip.

-It is the home of the new Charles Schwab headquarters, which moved in from San Francisco last January.
+It is the home of the new Charles Schwab headquarters, which moved in from San Francisco.

 Charles Schwab’s Westlake campus houses over 2,800 employees and began a hiring spree of over 1,000 additional employees last June.